Permafrost/Tundra/README.md

     * `$document` is an IData document to have all occurrences of the given [regular expression pattern] in each string value replaced.
-    * `$pattern` is the [regular expression pattern] to match against the each string value.
+    * `$pattern` is the [regular expression pattern] to match against each string value.
-    * `$replacement` is the replacement string to be substituted in the each string value wherever the given pattern is found.
+    * `$replacement` is the replacement string to be substituted in each string value wherever the given pattern is found.
     * `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
 If false, captured groups can be referred to with dollar-sign references, such